 After first studies in trumpet at the Music University in Sofia, Svetoslav Borisov began his conducting studies at the University of Music and Performing Arts in Graz, graduating with honors in 2010.
 His earliest engagements led him to the Stadttheater Klagenfurt and – at first as Kapellmeister – to the Opera in Varna, and a number of times with great success as a guest to the State Opera in Sofia.
 In 2014 he appeared as a guest conductor at the Musiktheater im Revier Gelsenkirchen and in 2016 gave his debut at the Istanbul Opera with the ballet Le Corsaire by Adolphe Adam.

 Svetoslav Borisov attended masterclasses with – among others – Ralf Weikert, Bernard Haitink, Jesus Lopéz Cobos and Kurt Masur.
 In 2010 he participated in the International Conducting Academy Bochum led by Steven Sloane, Sylvain Cambreling and Roger Norrington.
+The magazine “Opernwelt” nominated him in October 2023 as the best conductor of the year for his performance of Ariadne auf Naxos.

 Not to be altered without permission.
 Please destroy all previous material.